 Tips for air travel

-Book your arthritis travel insurance cover well in advance.
-You will need specialist travel insurance to cover your medical condition for your holiday.
-It is important you declare all your medical conditions to ensure you’re properly covered and can travel with peace of mind and without worry.
+- Book your arthritis travel insurance cover well in advance.
+You’ll need specialist travel insurance to cover your medical condition for your holiday.
+It’s important you declare all your medical conditions to ensure you’re properly covered and can travel with peace of mind and without worry.

-Swimming is a good exercise if you have arthritis because it is low impact and doesn’t put too much pressure on the joints.
-So if you are on holiday somewhere warm, make the most of the lovely crystal blue pool or warm sea!
+- Swimming is a good exercise if you have arthritis because it’s low impact and doesn’t put too much pressure on the joints.
 Find out as much as you can about your travel destination and plan as many activities from home to ensure you’re fully aware of what to expect.

 Diet can help your arthritis

-Gout, a form of inflammatory arthritis, can be triggered by not drinking enough water and too much alcohol, so make sure you get in your two litres of water a day.
-Diet soft drinks don’t appear to increase the chances of a gout attack, so while on holiday you can mix things up if you prefer.
-If you’re heading over to the Mediterranean make the most of authentic cuisine as research shows a diet rich in fish, pulses nuts and olive oil can help.
+- Drinking too much alcohol and not enough water can trigger gout, a form of inflammatory arthritis.
+So, make sure you get in your two litres of water a day!
+If you’re heading over to the Mediterranean make the most of authentic cuisine as research shows a diet rich in fish, pulses nuts and olive oil is good for your joints.

 Travelling with medication

-Take additional supplies of any arthritis medication in case it is lost or damaged – you may need a doctor’s note for the airline so ensure you’re fully prepared.
-Keep your medication in your hand luggage with you, if possible, in case there are any issues with lost luggage.
-Discussing travel plans with your doctor well in advance will ensure everything is arranged beforehand with less worry.
+- Take additional supplies of any arthritis medication in case it’s lost or damaged.
+You may need a doctor’s note for the airline so ensure you’re fully prepared.
+Keep your medication in your hand luggage with you if possible.
+This is in case there are any issues with lost luggage.
+Discussing travel plans with your doctor well in advance will ensure that you can arrange everything beforehand with less worry.
 Certain destinations may require vaccinations which could interact with your medication, so your doctor can advise on the best course of action to take.